Manecas1221212/romance/chapter_16.md

 By midnight, she was in bed, staring at the ceiling, wondering if she felt anything at all.

 She didn't.

+Maybe it was shock.
+Maybe she was still processing.
+Or maybe this was just who she was—someone who could take a life and feel nothing at all.

 And that told her everything she needed to know about who she really was.